timyiu478/mit-distributed-systems/papers/write-ups/zookeeper.md

         * observe the prefix of the log from other clients
         * => stale data
         * no reads from the past (the prefix length never decrease)
-    * MIT DS Lecture 9 Zookeeper explains this definition in details: https://www.youtube.com/watch?v=HYTDDLo2vSE

 * Section 2.2 explains how these 2 guarantees interact

 * the ordering guarantee for the notifications:
-    * If a client is watching for a change, the client will see the notification event before it sees the new state of the system after the change is made
+    * If a client is watching for a change, the client will see the notification event BEFORE it sees the new state of the system after the change is made

+* MIT DS Lecture 9 Zookeeper explains the guarantees in details: https://www.youtube.com/watch?v=HYTDDLo2vSE

 * Liveness: if a majority of ZooKeeper servers are active and communicating the service will be available
 * Durability: if the ZooKeeper service responds successfully to a change request, that change persists across any number of failures as long as a quorum of servers is eventually able to recover.